The woman accused of killing pro cyclist Mo Wilson tracked her on a fitness app, prosecutors say

 He said nearby surveillance equipment captured the screams.

 “Those screams are followed by ‘Pop!
 Pop!’”
-Jones said, smacking his hands together for emphasis.
+Jones said, punching his fist into his hand for emphasis.
 “You won’t hear any more screams after that.”

 Seconds after those shots, Jones said, “Kaitlin Armstrong stood over Mo Wilson and put a third shot right into Mo Wilson’s heart.”